slidevjs/slidev/guide/syntax.md

 ~~~

 This is especially useful when you need to sync different animations (when using `two-cols` layout and list animation for instance).
+You may need to set the [custom clicks count](/guide/animations#custom-clicks-count) for the slide progression to function correctly.

 To skip highlighting any lines, you can set the line number to `0`.
 For example